Brightspace/assert-git-remote-ref-action/README.md

 # assert-git-remote-ref-action

-Github action to assert that HEAD of current branch is at the same commit as specified remote ref.
+Github action to assert that HEAD (of current branch) is at the same commit as the specified remote ref.

 ## Usage